hdbham/hbdham/README.md

 ⚡ The secret to life is:

   Doing now what retirees do once retired.
 So, try the 'boring' hobbies!.
-  Birdwatching, metal-detecting, gold-panning and gardening might give you more genuine fulfillment than you think.
+  Birdwatching, metal-detecting, gold-panning and gardening etc.
-  Practice getting dopamine out of simple things.
+  Practice getting dopamine out of simple things!